arkhamHack/vooshBackendAuthentication/README.md

 Steps to follow:
 1. Git clone the repo
-2. Save the env file sent in the mail in the root folder, just outside src
+2. Save the env file sent in the mail in the root folder, just outside src.
+Kindly set port to 3000.
 3. If you want to dockerize, run :
      1. sudo docker build -t my-app .
      2. docker run -p 3000:3000 my-app